 1. Jump-start your car

 This is a simple method to get your battery up and working with power from another storm through a jumper cable.
 This does not require many tools or professional mechanical knowledge.
-Instead, all that is needed is a good set of jumper wires, ranging from 10-20 feet, which varies in length.
+Instead, all that is needed is a good set of jumper wires, ranging from 10 to 20 feet, which varies in length.

 However, always take precautionary measures while jump-starting your car to ensure your safety and those around you.